• Robi to collect Tk523.7 crore from investors

-The company also requested the government to reduce its corporate tax to 35% after listing from of the existing rate of 40% for listed telecom operators and 45% for non-listed ones.
+The company also requested the government reduce its corporate tax to 35% after listing the existing rate as 40% for listed telecom operators and 45% for non-listed ones.

-However, the ongoing pro-competition regulatory measures, namely significant market power (SMP) regulations, against the market leader, Grameenphone, are helping other companies, including Robi, to compete better, noted sector analysts who are cautiously analysing the approved IPO.
+However, the ongoing pro-competition regulatory measures – namely significant market power regulations against the market leader, Grameenphone – are helping other companies, including Robi, to compete better, noted sector analysts who are cautiously analysing the approved IPO.

-Robi commenced operations in 1997 as the Telekom Malaysia International (Bangladesh) under the brand name Aktel.
+Robi commenced its operations in 1997 as Telekom Malaysia International (Bangladesh) under the brand name Aktel.
 In 2010, it was rebranded as Robi and the company changed its name to Robi Axiata Ltd.

-After the merger with Airtel Bangladesh in 2016, the company emerged as the second largest telecom operator and retained the same name.
+After the merger with Airtel Bangladesh in 2016, the company emerged as the second largest telecom operator and retained its name.
 The merger also helped the company see profits later.